-Thanksgiving Recipes and Traditions
+Thanksgiving: Recipes and Traditions

 The American celebration of Thanksgiving stretches back almost 400 years to the year 1621, when English settlers at Plymouth Rock gave thanks for their first harvest.
 The Pilgrims held a feast together with members of the local Wampanoag tribe who had helped them avoid starvation the previous winter.

-More than any other American holiday, Thanksgiving is centered around food.
-Turkey is crucial to the meal, but duck or even venison is sometimes served.
-Seasonal produce with New World origins features prominently: corn, squash, beans, yams, pumpkin, cranberries.
 In recent years it has become more and more common to accompany the whole meal with a fine American zinfandel or pinot noir wine.
-But any wine you like, white or red, will do.
+But any wine, white or red, will do.

 Thanksgiving Recipes